 FINRA has amended the CE rules to provide that beginning March 15, 2022, eligible individuals who terminate any representative or principal registration category, including any permissive registration category under Rule 1210.02, have the option of maintaining their qualification for the terminated registration category beyond the current two-year qualification period by completing annual CE through a new program, the MQP.
 FINRA has also made a related change to Rule 1210.08 to apply the two-year qualification period to certain partial terminations that are currently not subject to the two-year qualification period beginning January 1, 2023.
-Eligible individuals who elect not to participate in the MQP could continue to avail themselves of the two-year qualification period (i.e., they could reregister within two years of termination waiver).
-As noted below, MQP participants will have a maximum of five years following the termination or having to obtain an examination or having to requalify by examination or having to obtain an examination or having to obtain an examination or having to obtain an examination waiver, subject to satisfying the conditions of the MQP.
+Eligible individuals who elect not to participate in the MQP could continue to avail themselves of the two-year qualification period (i.e., they could reregister within two years of terminating a registration category without having to requalify by examination or having to obtain an examination waiver).
+As noted below, MQP participants will have a maximum of five years following the termination of a representative or principal registration category to reregister without having to requalify by examination or having to obtain an examination waiver, subject to satisfying the conditions of the MQP.